ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 ?
 Overwrite tests/integration/components/rental/image-test.js? (yndH) [70D[70C
 ```

 This generated a JavaScript file with the same name as our component's template at `app/components/rentals/image.js`.
-It contains a _JavaScript class_, subclassing from `@glimmer/component`.
+It contains a _JavaScript class_, _inheriting_ from `@glimmer/component`.

 <div class="cta">
   <div class="cta-note">

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----